adaurkin/crypto-m2m/README.md

 * Deal

 ## Workflow
-* A client (human to machine) broadcasts (pub) an off-chain Request for service
+* A client (human or machine) broadcasts (pub) an off-chain Request for service
-* Service providers are subscribed to the channels they an serve (based on location and service)
+* Service providers are subscribed to the channels they can serve (based on location and service)
 * Client chooses the best offer based on location, price and other parameters
 * Client initiates a deal with the service provider (on-chain or off-chain) ** (Preferred) Client opens a payment channel to the service provider in amount sufficient for the deal